Huydoduc/Algorithms-and-data-structure/README.md

-practice algorithms and data structure using javascript
+# Practice algorithms and data structure using javascript